Valkinsenn/frontend-mentor--calculator-app-main/README-template.md

 ## Acknowledgments

 - **Kevin Powell**.
-Without a doubt, the undisputed king of CSS and a fantastic teacher with years of experience whose tutelage I couldn't live without.
+Without a doubt, the undisputed _king_ of CSS and a fantastic teacher whose tutelage I honestly couldn't live without.
 - **Web Dev Simplified**.
 I don't know his name off the top of my head, but he's very knowledgeable about JavaScript and CSS, and I would've been dead in the water on this project without his tutorial on how to make it happen.
 The link to said tutorial is under [useful resources](#useful-resources).